MikeEngerer/project-euler/README.md

 ## Project-euler Solutions + helper modules

+### About

+My ongoing collection of JS solutions to the [Project-euler](https://projecteuler.net/) problem set.

+Questions and hashed answers found in project_euler.txt.
+Diagrams found in project_euler folder.
+These files were obtained from [local euler](http://kmkeen.com/local-euler/2008-07-16-07-33-00.html).

+This is a WIP, many solutions are far from optimal/efficient.
+Refactoring as I go!

 ### Setup

-clone & install packages
+To obtain the problem set/modules/solutions locally:

 ```
 git clone <this repo> <your repo>
 npm i
 ```
 ### Usage

-Questions and hashed answers found in project_euler.txt.
-Diagrams found in project_euler folder.
-These files were obtained from [local euler](http://kmkeen.com/local-euler/2008-07-16-07-33-00.html).

-Included 'runtime' module evals func with args given and logs runtime + returned value to console
+'runtime' module evals func with args given and logs runtime + returned value.
 ```
 const { runtime } = require('/path/to/root/runtime.js')